The Orthodox Church of Serbia

-Following the breakup of Yugoslavia, the Serbian Orthodox Church has become more involved in socio-political matters.
-It has strenuously denounced the anti-religious practices of past communist regimes and, in May 1992, began to distance itself from the Milosevic government.
+Following the breakup of Yugoslavia in 1992, the Serbian Orthodox Church became more involved in social and political matters.
+It strenuously denounced the anti-religious practices of past communist regimes and began to distance itself from the nationalist government of Slobodan Milošević.
 But, while it frequently called for peace during the war in Bosnia-Herzegovina, the church hierarchy also vigorously supported the efforts of Serbian minorities in that country and in Croatia to achieve national union with Serbia itself.
 In 1994 the Serbian Orthodox bishops met in Banja Luka, in the Serb-held section of Bosnia.
 At the meeting they asserted that, since many Serbs found themselves in new republics outside Serbia as a result of borders that had been artificially imposed by totalitarian regimes for administrative purposes, those borders could not be accepted as final.
 They rejected both the international sanctions placed on Yugoslavia and the sanctions that had been placed by the Yugoslav government on the Serbs in Bosnia.
 They pledged to remain with the Serbian people “on the cross upon which they are being crucified.”

 In 1996 the Serbian bishops called for the moral renewal of the Serbian people, but said that this process was hindered by the educational system which was still Marxist in spirit.
-They also denounced “the reappearance of old totalitarian methods” in society and continued to claim that the actions of the international community in Bosnia and the Hague Tribunal are biased against Serbia.
-In early January 1997 the Serbian Holy Synod condemned in the strongest terms the efforts of the Milosevic government to suppress the results of the November 1996 local elections and called upon the authorities to respect democratic principles.
-Later in January Patriarch Pavle (died 2009) led more than 300,000 demonstrators in the streets of Belgrade in support of the pro-democracy movement.
+They also denounced “the reappearance of old totalitarian methods” in society and continued to claim that the actions of the international community in Bosnia and the Hague Tribunal revealed a bias against Serbia.
+In early January 1997 the Serbian Holy Synod condemned in the strongest terms the efforts of the Milošević government to suppress the results of the November 1996 local elections and called upon the authorities to respect democratic principles.
+Later in January Patriarch Pavle led more than 300,000 demonstrators in the streets of Belgrade in support of the pro-democracy movement.

 There are now three Serbian Orthodox jurisdictions in the United States.
-Bishop Longin (Krčo) heads the Diocese of New Gracanica-Midwestern America (New Gracanica Monastery, 35240 W Grant Ave., Third Lake, Illinois 60046).
-The diocese of Eastern America, led by Bishop Mitrophan (Kodić), has its headquarters at 138 Carriage Hill Drive, Mars, Pennsylvania 16046.
+Bishop Longin (Krčo) heads the Diocese of New Gracanica-Midwestern America (New Gracanica Monastery, 35240 West Grant Ave., Third Lake, Illinois 60046).
+The diocese of Eastern America, led by Bishop Irinej (Dobrijevic), has its headquarters at 65 Overlook Circle, New Rochelle, New York 10804.
 The diocese of Western America (1621 West Garvey Avenue, Alhambra, California 91803) is guided by Bishop Maxim (Vasiljević).
-Altogether there are 123 Serbian Orthodox parishes and 12 monastic communities in the United States.
-The Diocese of Canada (Holy Transfiguration Serbian Orthodox Monastery, 7470 McNiven Rd RR #3, Campbellville, Ontario L0P 1B0) is under the pastoral guidance of Bishop Georgije (Đokić).
-There are 30 parishes in the Canadian diocese.
+Altogether there are about 125 Serbian Orthodox parishes and 12 monastic communities in the United States.
+The Diocese of Canada (7470 McNiven Road, Campbellville, Ontario L0P 1B0, Canada) is under the pastoral guidance of Bishop Mitrofan (Kodic).
+There are 33 parishes in the Canadian diocese.

-Title: Archbishop of Pec, Metropolitan of Belgrade and Karlovci, Patriarch of the Serbs
+Title: Archbishop of Pec, Metropolitan of Belgrade and Karlovci, Serbian Patriarch

 Residence: Belgrade, Yugoslavia